-Now this general principle of the Prayer-book, is the principle on which the baptismal service is drawn up.
+Now this general principle of the Prayer-book is the principle on which the Baptismal Service is drawn up.
 It supposes those who bring their children to be baptized, to bring them as believers.
-As the seed of godly parents and children of believers their infants are baptized.
+As the seed of godly parents and children of believers, their infants are baptized.
 As believers, the sponsors and parents are exhorted to pray that the child may be born again, and encouraged to lay hold on the promises.
-And as the child of believers the infant when baptized is pronounced regenerate, and thanks are given for it.
+And as the child of believers the infant when baptized is pronounced "regenerate," and thanks are given for it.

-The principle which the Church lays down as an abstract principle is this, that baptism when rightly and worthily received, is a means whereby we receive inward and spiritual grace, even a death unto sin and a new birth unto righteousness.
-That an infant may receive baptism rightly the Church of England unquestionably holds, though the way and manner of it may be a hidden thing to us, for as good Archbishop Usher beautifully remarks, "He that hath said of infants to them belongs the Kingdom of God, knows how to settle upon them the kingdom of heaven."
+The principle which the Church lays down as an abstract principle is this,-that baptism when rightly and worthily received, is a means whereby we may receive inward and spiritual grace, even a death unto sin and a new birth unto right-eousness.5 That an infant may receive baptism "rightly" the Church of England unquestionably holds, though the way and manner of it may be a hidden thing to us; for as good Archbishop Usher beautifully remarks, "He that hath said of infants, to them belongs the kingdom of God, knows how to settle upon them the kingdom of heaven."
 Her ministers cannot see the book of God's election.
 They cannot see the hidden workings of the Holy Ghost.
 They cannot read the hearts of parents and sponsors.
-They can never say of any individual child, "this child is certainly receiving baptism unworthily."
+They can never say of any individual child, "This child is certainly receiving baptism unworthily."
 And this being the case, the Church most wisely leans to the side of charity, assumes hopefully of each child that it receives baptism worthily, and uses language accordingly.

-The men who drew up our baptismal service, held that there was a connection between baptism and spiritual Regeneration, and they were right† They knew that there was nothing too high in the way of blessing to expect for the child of a believer.
+The men who drew up our Baptismal Service, held that there was a connection between baptism and spiritual Regeneration, and they were right.
+They knew that there was nothing too high in the way of blessing to expect for the child of a believer.
 They knew that God might of His sovereign mercy give grace to any child before, or in, or at, or by the act of baptism.
-At all events they dared not undertake the responsibility of denying it in the case of any particular infant, and they therefore took the safer course, charitably to hope it of all.-They could not draw up two services of baptism, one of a high standard of privilege, the other of a low one.
+At all events they dared not undertake the responsibility of denying it in the case of any particular infant, and they therefore took the safer course, to express a charitable hope of all.-They could not draw up two Services of baptism, one of a high standard of privilege, the other of a low one.
 They could not leave it to the option of a minister to decide when one should be used, and when the other.
 It would have made a minister's position at the baptismal font a most invidious one;-it would have exposed him to the risk of making painful mistakes;-it would have required him to decide points which none but God can decide.
 They leaned to the side of charity.
-They drew up a form containing the highest standard of privilege and blessing,
+They drew up a form containing the highest standard of privilege and blessing, and required that in every case of infant baptism that form, and that only, should be used.
+And in so doing they acted in the spirit of our Lord Jesus Christ's remarkable words to the seventy disciples, "Into whatsoever house ye enter, first say, Peace be to this house.
+And if the son of peace be there, your peace shall rest upon it: if not, it shall turn to you again."
+(Luke x.
+5, 6.)